itjewel/mockup-captcha-app/README.md

 - `Square Position`: The position of the square is randomized every 2 seconds using a timer inside `SelfieCapture.tsx`.

-- `Watermark Randomization`: In `ShapeSelection.tsx`, random shapes and colors are assigned to half of the sectors using helper functions like `getRandomShape` and `getRandomColor`.
+- `Watermark Randomization`: In `ShapeSelection.tsx`, random shapes and colors are assigned to half of the sectors using helper functions like `getRandomShape` and `getRandomColor`. both of which are created in the `Captcha.tsx` component.

 ## 3.3.
 Testing Strategy